faryabiLab/Long-Read-Analysis/TOOL-TIPS.md

 * `-g <size>` - A rough size of the genome Flye will assemble.
 This usually helps genome assembly.

 ## HiFiasm
 De-novo assembler for long read data.
 Produces haplotye-resolved assemblies.
+Output is slightly more complicated than Flye's, and requires more analysis to determine identities of haplotypes + rate of swapping between them.
 #### Included suggested parameters:
 * `--ont` - Specifies input data are ONT R10 reads.